 Calculation of financial ratios is enough to curl most entrepreneurs’ hair, but you can’t avoid it if you want to analyze your company financial position.
-In fact, understanding and applying some financial ratios will help you to make informed business decisions.
+In fact, understanding and applying some financial ratios will help you to make informed business decisions (Also see 4 Tips for Analyzing an Income Statement).
 Here are the five most important financial ratios for your business.

 The current ratio

 The current ratio estimates your company’s ability to pay its short-term obligations.
 It is also known as liquidity ratio, cash ratio, or cash-asset ratio.
 A higher liquidity ratio implies that your business can effectively pay back its debts.

 To calculate the current ratio, you will need to know the value of your current liabilities and current assets.